 The nursing school model has met with considerable enthusiasm as a promising mechanism for increasing access to contraception, while building the capacity of the future healthcare providers in contraceptive delivery.
-An initial evaluation of the model conducted in 2019 in the provinces of Kinshasa and Kongo Central yielded several key findings.13 The nursing school personnel were generally favorable toward the introduction of the family planning model into the curriculum.
-The model had increased access to contraceptives distributed) during a four-year period.
+An initial evaluation of the model conducted in 2019 in the provinces of Kinshasa and Kongo Central yielded several key findings.
+The nursing school personnel were generally favorable toward the introduction of the family planning model into the curriculum.
+The model had increased access to contraception, as reflected by 461,769 couple-years of protection (a measure of the quantity of contraceptives distributed) during a four-year period.
 Among graduates of the nursing program that received the training in family planning, only 40% had found paid employment in the year following graduation; yet among those, the vast majority had been able to use the skills obtained from this training for counseling clients and providing contraception.